Today, on the BWL Author Blog, I write about my trip last year to Ireland. https://bwlauthors.blogspot.com/

 BWL’s next step was to find a suitable narrator for Ten Days in Summer.
 They selected Janice McNally, an Ontario narrator and producer.
 Janice has visited Calgary and attended the Stampede, which forms the backdrop for my novel.
 She produced a fifteen minute sample for us to approve.
 BWL and I agreed she sounded great and spoke clearly.
 Then Janice got down to work.

 Partway through the process, she contacted BWL with a question about how to pronounce the surname of one of my characters, Cynthia Hawryluk.
 Janice had looked this up on the internet and found several examples, each with a slightly different pronunciation.
-I’d taken the name from a doctor I had in Montreal and pronounced it like this: Haw (rhymes with cat’s paw, accent on this syllable) ry (short sound) luk (luck).
+I’d taken the name from a doctor I had in Montreal and pronounced it like this: Haw (rhymes with cat’s paw, accent on this syllable) ry (short i sound) luk (luck).

 Now I did an internet search and discovered that most websites pronounce Hawryluk similar to this.
 I don’t know if my doctor anglicized his name or if I pronounced it wrong all these years.
 I gave Cynthia this surname because Alberta, the novel setting, has many Ukrainian residents and I assumed the name was Ukrainian.
 The internet advised me that Hawryluk is equally or more often Polish.